LITHUANIA: DISCOVER ONE OF EUROPE'S BEST-KEPT SECRETS

 You’ll visit Trakai’s fairy-tale island castle and taste traditional Karaim pastries.

 Please note that the itinerary below is subject to change.
 Depending on the weather each day, we may need to make minor adjustments to outdoor activities.
-We also hope that the July dates will coincide with an outdoor concert at one of the palaces or castles in Vilnius, Kaunas, or Trakai — which we will be able to confirm early next year once concert schedules are announced.

 DAY 1: MONDAY, JULY 20